bacdillon/AutomationPlayground/UiPath/Agentic Orchestration Invoice Processing with Human-in-the-Loop/Readme.md

 ## 2. Business Context

 Companies receive invoices from vendors all the time.
-Most of these invoices are normal — same vendors, expected amounts, nothing unusual.
+Most of these invoices are look the same vendors, expected amounts, nothing unusual.
 But some invoices are different: maybe the amount is unusually high, or the vendor is new, or something doesn't match the company's rules.
 Businesses need a way to handle the normal invoices quickly, while still making sure a person reviews the ones that carry more risk.

 ## 3. Business Problem